 If you’ve used a sales CRM, you know that the true hurdle is not just choosing the right CRM, but using it to its complete advantage.

-Automated workflows are one such feature that most CRMs come with, but aren’t always leveraged as the time and cost-saving feature they are.
+Automated workflows are one such feature that most CRMs come with.
+But, aren’t always leveraged as the time and cost-saving features that they are.

 Want to know about the features and benefits of workflow automation for a small business?
 Check out the blog.